Viracta Therapeutics (NASDAQ:VIRX) Research Coverage Started at SVB Leerink

+Investment analysts at SVB Leerink initiated coverage on shares of Viracta Therapeutics (NASDAQ:VIRX) in a research report issued on Monday, Price Targets.com reports.
+The firm set an “outperform” rating and a $18.00 price target on the stock.
+SVB Leerink’s price target would suggest a potential upside of 66.67% from the stock’s current price.

-Other equities research analysts have also recently issued research reports about the stock.
-Evercore ISI initiated coverage on shares of Viracta Therapeutics in a research report on Wednesday, March 31st.
-They set an outperform rating and a $45.00 target price for the company.
-Oppenheimer increased their target price on shares of Viracta Therapeutics from $12.00 to $36.00 and gave the company an outperform rating in a research report on Friday, February 26th.
+A number of other research firms have also recently weighed in on VIRX.
+Evercore ISI assumed coverage on Viracta Therapeutics in a research note on Wednesday, March 31st.
+They issued an “outperform” rating and a $45.00 price target on the stock.
+Oppenheimer increased their price target on Viracta Therapeutics from $12.00 to $36.00 and gave the company an “outperform” rating in a research note on Friday, February 26th.
+Finally, HC Wainwright started coverage on Viracta Therapeutics in a report on Monday.
+They issued a “buy” rating and a $35.00 price objective on the stock.

 Viracta Therapeutics, Inc, a precision oncology company, engages in developing drugs for the treatment of virus-associated malignancies.
 It is developing nanatinostat, an oral combination therapy in combination with the antiviral agent valganciclovir that is in Phase II clinical trial for Epstein-Barr virus-positive lymphoma.